An-Naml: Straight-forward interpretation

 According to a chronological reading of the text, the Sura ends on a bold note of warning.
 This is a perfectly valid reading of the text.
 Tafsīr al-Jalālayn concurs with this reading, suggesting in reference to ayat 91-93 that the prophet's duty is only to warn; the powerful, imminent tone expressed supports the conclusion that the final point of the Sura is the focal point.

 Ring structure

-Another valid reading of the text utilizes ring structure (see Chiastic structure).
+Another valid reading of the text uses ring structure (see Chiastic structure).
 Favored in prominent modern scholar of Qur'anic studies Carl Ernst's interpretations of certain middle to late Meccan period suras, it can be applied to Sura 27 as well.
 In ring structure, the focal point of the piece is found in the center, surrounded front and back by parallel statements.
 (Such parallel statements could elaborate on one another, contrast each other, or affirm one another.
 Multiple interpretations exist.)
 One could interpret Sura 27 as follows: